zhiboli-github-com/test.github.io/_pages/about.md

 ![Europe’s electricity generation from wind blown off course](/images/wind.jpg){: .align-right width="400px"}
-👨🏻‍💻 I'm a PhD student at University of Gothenburg.
+👨🏻‍💻 I'm a PhD student working on the near-surface wind speed change at University of Gothenburg, supervised by [Deliang Chen](http://rcg.gvc.gu.se/dc/).

-🔬 Wind speed change and wind energy.
+🔬 My research interested are wind speed change, wind energy, my work aim to assess and find the causes to changes in in wind speed and wind extreme events, using a combination of observational data and simulation models.

 📽️ Collaborations are welcome.

 <p hidden>
 # Selected Experience